Advanced Navy SEAL Training

 SEAL Assignments and Deployment

-New SEALs report immediately to their operational units and begin 12 to 18 months of extensive individual-, platoon-, and squadron-level training in preparation for deployment with their SEAL platoon.
+New SEALs report immediately to their operational units and begin 18 months of pre-deployment training, which includes extensive individual-, platoon-, and squadron-level training in preparation for deployment with their SEAL platoon.
 This training/deployment cycle is repeated to make sure SEALs are constantly improving and learning new skills that can save lives and help missions succeed.

-In the following sections, we'll take at look at some examples of SEAL missions.
+In the following sections, we'll take a look at some examples of SEAL missions.